EvgrafovBTW/carsharing_testing_app/README.md

 ## Please note
 This app is far from what it intended to be.
 It would be a joy if this code helps somebody, altough theres is just CameraController which is working as intended.
-And my be some styles!
+And maybe some styles!

 ## README inside of a readme
 If you here for the **Timer**, i suggest you search for other solution, because this timer **DOES NOT** keep it's *state* between pages.